Sinister Sites: IRS Headquarters, Maryland

-The IRS was originally created as a “temporary measure” during wartime (funny how the Canadian Revenue Agency was also supposed to be “temporary”), but there is nothing temporary about it now.
-In fact, the gigantic IRS complex in New Carrollton, Maryland was built in 1997 and is still growing today, indicating that this institution is indeed here to stay.
+The IRS was originally created as a “temporary measure” during wartime but there is nothing temporary about it now.
+The gigantic IRS complex in New Carrollton, Maryland was built in 1997 and is still growing today, indicating that this institution is indeed here to stay.
 This modern building has all of the state-of-the-art amenities one can think of, but it is the odd public art in front of it that is the most noteworthy.
-As is the case for many government buildings, the art displayed means absolutely nothing to most people, but to those who are versed in secret society symbolism, its implications are manifold and profound.
-In fact, fully understanding the origins and the meaning of the symbols in front of the IRS building means understanding who are truly in power in America (and around the world), what they believe in and what they truly think about us, the masses.
+While these sculptures might be merely “decorative” to most people, they conceal a meaning that is infinitely profound to those who are versed in occultism.
+In fact, fully understanding the origins and the meaning of the symbols in front of the IRS building means understanding who is truly in power in America (and around the world).
+It also provides the key to understanding what they believe in and how they perceive the masses.

-The IRS is not known to be a very artistic institution and likewise there is not much art present at its headquarters in Maryland.
-However, the few pieces that are on display manage to convey everything that needs to be known about the occult elite.
+The IRS is not known to be a very artistic institution and there is not much art present at its headquarters in Maryland.
+However, the few pieces that are on display manage to convey everything that needs to be known about those who built the complex.

 “The most striking elements are the huge, white marble hands atop each column.
 Each hand points skyward, one with the forefinger extended; the other is an open hand, the fingers ever so slightly cupped.